An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Introduction

 In this paper, we investigate the generalized polynomial chaos (gPC) expansion of component functions for the ANOVA decomposition, and present a concise form of the gPC expansion for each component function.
 With this formulation, we propose an adaptive ANOVA stochastic Galerkin method.
-The proposed method adaptively selects the effective gPC basis functions in the stochastic space, reducing the dimension of the stochastic approximation space significantly, and leveraging the orthonormality of the gPC basis to facilitate the computation of the variance of each term in the ANOVA decomposition.
-Additionally, the proposed method provides a straightforward approach to build a surrogate model.
+The proposed method adaptively selects the effective gPC basis functions in the stochastic space, reducing the dimension of the stochastic approximation space significantly, and leveraging the orthonormality of the gPC basis to facilitate the computation of the variance of each term in the ANOVA decomposition. \guanjie{Note that compared with anchored ANOVA collocation methods \cite{Ma2010adaptive,Yang2012adaptive,Liao2016reduced,cho2018adaptive}, our proposed adaptive ANOVA stochastic Galerkin method avoids the difficulty for selecting anchor points, which are crucial for anchored ANOVA methods \cite{Sobol2003theorems,Wang2008approximation,Gao2010anova}.} Additionally, the proposed method provides a straightforward approach to build a surrogate model.
 We conduct numerical simulations and present the results to demonstrate the effectiveness and efficiency of our proposed method.

 An outline of the paper is as follows.
 We present our problem setting in the next section.
 In Section~\ref{sec:SGANOVA}, we review the stochastic Galerkin method and the ANOVA decomposition for partial differential equations with random inputs.
 Our main theoretical results and the adaptive ANOVA stochastic Galerkin method are presented in Section~\ref{sec:Adaptive SGANOVA}.
 Numerical results are discussed in Section~\ref{sec:numericaltests}.
 Section~\ref{sec:concusion} concludes the paper.